-- 1. Identify and explain the selection factors for the ingredients used in the contemporary baking and pastry kitchen. - 2.
-Explain how to effectively purchase, receive, store and issue perishables and dry goods. - 3.
-Begin to build or to expand upon student's palate to better create and execute outstanding recipes in a cost effective manner. - 4.
-Comprehend and recognize the roots the French and Italian languages have given our industry and be able to navigate and prepare menus using authentic ingredients and cooking fundamentals.
+1. Identify and explain the selection factors for the ingredients used in the contemporary baking and pastry kitchen.

+- 2. Explain how to effectively purchase, receive, store and issue perishables and dry goods. - 3.
+Distinguish between various ingredients through taste, sight and touch to expand one's palate.

+4. Comprehend and recognize the roots the French and Italian languages have given our industry and be able to navigate and prepare menus using authentic ingredients and cooking fundamentals.

+5. Demonstrate proficiency in the use of equipment & tools used in professional bakeries and pastry shops.